LLNL/axom/src/docs/sphinx/dev_guide/bamboo.rst

 To execute a test plan/branch from command line:
   * Use this python script to execute a test plan /branch from a command line: /usr/bin/python ./queue_build.py
-  * Use Usetn key can be found in this directory: login vulcanlac3 as atk, go to /g/g16/atk/bambooWorkspace/asctoolkit.cab.llnl.gov/xml-data/build-dir
+  * Use key can be found in this directory: login vulcanlac3 as atk, go to /g/g16/atk/bambooWorkspace/asctoolkit.cab.llnl.gov/xml-data/build-dir
   * Plan key can also be found from the test plan execution log file.

 Who Can do What